Equidistribution of Phase Shifts in Obstacle Scattering: Classical scattering dynamics and interior dynamics

 Condition (\ref{eq: hypVol2}) is conjectured to hold for all domains $\Omega\subset \R^d$, not necessarily convex.
 This conjecture, known as Ivrii's conjecture, has implications in terms of remainders for the Weyl's law for the eigenvalues of the Laplacian (see \cite{ivrii1980second}).
 In the generic case, it was shown in \cite{petkov1988number} that $\mathcal{P}^{int}_p$ is finite for all $p\in \mathbb{Z}\backslash\{0\}$, so that (\ref{eq: hypVol2}) holds.
-Actually, the proof of Petkov and Stoyanov shows that the stronger property (\ref{eq: hypVol4}) also holds in the generic case.
-If the manifold $\partial \mathcal{O}$ is analytic, then the map $\kappa_{int}$ will be analytic, and we can show that (\ref{eq: hypVol4}) will hold (see for instance \cite{safarov1997asymptotic}).
+If the manifold $\partial \mathcal{O}$ is analytic, then the map $\kappa_{int}$ will be analytic, and we can show that (\ref{eq: hypVol2}) will hold (see for instance \cite{safarov1997asymptotic}).